 I always wonder what story these old pieces have to tell.
 This one was has a great one, and was well loved at one time, I am sure. :)

-And now, she’s ready to be re.loved all over again.
+And now, this pretty old, carved desk is ready to be re.loved all over again.

 Be sure to keep an eye out for the upcoming post about the details of this makeover.
 It’s a doozy! ;)